Students in an NEIU classroom.

 This course will provide students with an overview of general economic issues, principles and concepts in both microeconomics and macroeconomics.
 Through its integrated design, students will have the opportunity to analyze individual firms and markets as well as aggregate economic indicators.
 Topics to be covered include: inflation, unemployment and economic growth, with a focus on the government's role in its attempts to regulate the economy.
 Upon completion of the course, students will have gained a basic understanding of how people make decisions, how people interact, and how the economy as a whole works so that they may be able to conceptualize how the economy works, make better business decisions and establish a framework for viewing and interpreting the economic world around them.

-Prerequisite: MATH-091 minimum grade of D.
+Prerequisite: MATH-091 with a minimum grade of D.

 ECON-215.
 Principles Of Macroeconomics.
 3 Hours.